Why do we avoid informational texts?

 This semester my students have been able to learn all sorts of information about history and science through informational texts that they otherwise would not.
 To round out our informational studies, I even picked a biography as our new read aloud.
 We’re reading “And Then What Happened, Paul Revere?” by Jean Fritz, and loving it.
 I created this lesson to engage them even more in our lessons.

-Interested in reading other teaching tips this month?
+Interested in more fun teaching ideas?
 Check out these bloggers posts for December.